cirruslabs/cirrus-ci-docs/docs/guide/windows.md

 # Windows Containers

-It is possible to run Windows Containers the same way one can run [Linux containers](/guide/linux.md) on Community Cluster.
-Simply use
+It is possible to run Windows Containers the same way one can run [Linux containers](/guide/linux.md) on Windows Community Cluster.
-`windows_container` instead of `container` in `.cirrus.yml` files:
+Simply use `windows_container` instead of `container` in `.cirrus.yml` files:

 ```yaml
 windows_container: